Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Control user interaction

 In many cases, applications require tight control over user interaction.
 In these applications, automatically blocking on required user interaction is often undesired or impractical.
-For this reason, credentials in the `@azure/identity` library which interact with the user offer mechanisms to fully control user interaction.
-These settings are available under `InteractiveCredentialOptions` in both Node and the browser.
+For this reason, credentials in the `@azure/identity` library that interact with the user offer mechanisms to fully control user interaction.
+These settings are available under `InteractiveCredentialOptions` in both Node.js and the browser.

 ```ts
 const credential = new InteractiveBrowserCredential({